 The loss of data and the cost of downtime for any network may be the most notable price to pay when an organisation succumbs to a ransomware attack, but the loss of credibility, reputation and important customer and proprietary data is something that some companies can never get through.
 Ransomware attacks have caused such damage that it has shut entire organisations down.

 “In our digital world there is now a requirement for everyone to be aware of and trained on the methods needed to protect against cybercrime such as ransomware.
-DaVinci Cybersecurity are experts at bringing the kind of risk analysis, recommendations, training, and cybersecurity insurance that organisations need.”
+DaVinci Cybersecurity are experts at bringing the kind of risk analysis, recommendations, training, and cybersecurity insurance that organisations need as ransomware continues to attack South Africa.”

 Sharon Knowles, CEO DaVinci Cybersecurity